 A Final Word

 Do your research before you move so you know what part of the country is best for you.
-If you have the time, we recommend you visit a city and spend a few weeks there before making any permanent moving arrangements.
+If you have the time, we recommend you visit a handful of these places in France and spend a few weeks there before making any permanent moving arrangements.